 Second—Jonathan Wang '21, Molecular Biology, for "Examining Low-Barrier Buprenorphine Treatment during COVID-19 for Individuals Experiencing Housing Insecurity and Homelessness"

 Third—Katherine Leggat-Barr '21, School for Public and International Affairs, for "Responding from a Fractured Foundation: An Analysis of the COVID-19 Response on the Navajo Nation, to Explain Observed Elevated COVID-19 Mortality Rates"

-Their executive summary reports will be available later this summer on the following page where you can currently see past Dobin Prize winners’ reports.
+Their executive summary reports are available on the following page where you can see past Dobin Prize winners’ reports.